bressler1995/Transform-to-Open-Science/Incentives/TOPST.md

 # TOPS Training Solicitation

 Transform to Open Science Training or "TOPST" was a Research Opportunities in Space and Earth Science (ROSES) solicitation.
-Solicitation F.14 can be found [here](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=860824/solicitationId=%7BAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7D/viewSolicitationDocument=1/F.14_TOPST_Amend46.pdf).

-Resources for proposal development are available [here](./proposal_resources.md).

 ### The TOPST element solicited proposals for: